 Mayo Clinic surgeons perform many types of robotic surgery.
-Doctors trained in medical and surgical gynecology, urology, cardiothoracic surgery, otolaryngology, colon and rectal surgery, and other areas conduct robotic surgery to treat many conditions at Mayo Clinic in Florida.
+Doctors trained in medical and surgical gynecology, urology, cardiothoracic surgery, otolaryngology, colon and rectal surgery, and other areas conduct robotic surgery to treat many conditions at Mayo Clinic's campus in Florida.

 For appointments or more information, call the Central Appointment Office at 904-953-0853 8 a.m. to 5 p.m.
 Eastern time, Monday through Friday or complete an online appointment request form.